-The members of Quire Cleveland are highly-trained musicians, collectively representing nearly 500 years of choral experience.
-In addition to being soloists, music directors, and educators at many of the major churches, synagogues, and schools in northeast Ohio, they have sung together in historically-informed ensembles, such as the Early Music Singers at Case Western Reserve University and Apollo’s Singers of Apollo’s Fire.
+The members of Quire Cleveland are highly-trained musicians, collectively representing 500 years of choral experience.
+Many are soloists, music directors, and educators at the major churches, synagogues, and schools in northeast Ohio.
 Founding Artistic Director Ross W. Duffin chooses programs that are appealing and accessible, showcasing the timeless beauty of the music and the glorious choral sound.

 Tenor Evan Bescan holds a Bachelor of Music degree from Capital University in Columbus, Ohio, along with a Methodology Diploma from the Kodály Institute in Kecskemét, Hungary.
-He sings with the Cathedral Choir at the Cathedral of St. John the Evangelist and is currently a member of Cantores Cleveland and Trinity Chamber Singers.
-He has also performed with Opera Columbus and the Kecskeméti Fesztival Korous.
-Evan is currently a full-time elementary/middle school music teacher at Stockyard Community School in Cleveland.
+He currently resides in Grafton, Ohio, and is a full-time music teacher at Elyria Community Elementary School.
+Evan is a chorister at the Cathedral of St. John the Evangelist and is also a consultant of the Freda Joyce Brint Foundation, using music to enhance learning and life in people with Alzheimer’s and dementia.

-Ian Craneis a high school music teacher and performer.
-He teaches choir and band at Holy Name High School in Parma, and previously spent five years on faculty at Edinboro University of Pennsylvania, as instructor of bagpipes.
-He has performed with many local groups, including Apollo’s Fire, the Cleveland Carolers, and the Choir of the Cathedral of St. John the Evangelist.
-Ian earned a bachelor’s degree in music education from Cleveland State University and his master’s in conducting from Kent State University.
-He resides in Lakewood, with his wife, Tricia, and children, Phoebe and Alexander.
+Ian Crane currently teaches music at Cuyahoga Falls High School, and spent five years on faculty at Edinboro University of Pennsylvania, as instructor of bagpipes.
+He has performed at the Kennedy Center for the Performing Arts, Smithsonian Folklife Festival, Metropolitan Museum of Art, sung with Bobby McFerrin and Contrapunctus, and has performed as both a vocalist and instrumentalist with Apollo’s Fire.
+Ian earned a bachelor’s degree in music education from Cleveland State University and a master’s in conducting from Kent State University.
+He resides in Lakewood with his wife, Tricia, and children, Phoebe and Alexander.